Hong Kong Basic Law: Civil rights

 Hong Kong residents are equal before the law.
 Hong Kong residents have, among other things, freedom of speech, freedom of the press and of publication; freedom of association, freedom of assembly, freedom of procession, of demonstration, of communication, of movement, of conscience, of religious belief, and of marriage; and the right and freedom to form and join trade unions, and to strike.
 The freedom of the person of Hong Kong residents shall be inviolable.
 No Hong Kong resident can be arbitrarily or unlawfully arrested, detained or imprisoned.
 Arbitrary or unlawful search of the body of any resident, deprivation or restriction of the freedom of the person are also prohibited.
 Torture of any resident and arbitrary or unlawful deprivation of the life of any resident shall be prohibited.

 In late 2015, five staff members of a bookshop selling books and magazines banned in mainland China disappeared (see Causeway Bay Books disappearances).
 At least two of them disappeared while in mainland China, one while in Thailand.
 One member was last seen in Hong Kong, eventually reappearing in Shenzhen, across the Chinese border, without the necessary travel documents.
 While reaction to the October disappearances was muted, as unexplained disappearances and lengthy extrajudicial detentions are known to occur in mainland China, the unprecedented disappearance of a person from Hong Kong, and the bizarre events surrounding it, shocked the city and crystallised international concern over the possible abduction of Hong Kong citizens by Chinese public security bureau officials and their likely rendition, in violation of several articles of the Basic Law and the one country, two systems principle.
 The widespread suspicion that they were under detention in mainland China was later confirmed with apparently scripted video "confessions" and assurances by the men that they were remaining in China of their own accord.
-In June 2016, one of the five, Lam Wing-kee, revealed in a dramatic press conference that he and the others had been held without due process and that Lee Po had indeed been illegally abducted from Hong Kong, all by a shadowy 'Central Investigation Team' ("中央專案組" or "中央調查組").
+In June 2016, one of the five, Lam Wing-kee, said he and the others had been detained without due process and that Lee Po had been illegally abducted from Hong Kong by a "Central Investigation Team".